Formation flying: Civil aviation

-In civil aviation, formation flying is proposed to reduce fuel use by minimizing drag.
-Formation flying is performed at air shows or for recreation.
+In civil aviation formation flying is performed at air shows or for recreation.
+It is used to improve flying technique and also as a prestigious activity of old aviation organizations.
+It represents the more challenging skill of flying near another aircraft.
+Formation flying proposed to reduce fuel use by minimizing drag.

 In the early 2000s, NASA's Autonomous Formation Flight program used a pair of F/A-18s.

 In 2013, the Air Force Research Laboratory's Surfing Aircraft Vortices for Energy project showed 10–15% in fuel savings, installed on two Boeing C-17 Globemaster IIIs.